TritonDataCenter/rfd/rfd/0159/README.md

 and it is working well so far.

 There is one additional factor to be aware of with the Muskie limit.
-The way Muskie works, it actually rounds up the calculation.
-That is, with a setting of 95%, Muskie will actually use almost 96% of the storage in the zone.
+The way Muskie works, it rounds up its usage calculation.
+That is, with a setting of 95%, Muskie will actually only use slightly over 94% of the available storage in the zone.

-This provides a fortuitous situation where the storage zone's 1 TiB quota is more than offset on our production storage servers.
-Thus, the quota does not have to factor in to the general thinking around storage zone capacity.
+Thus, if our intended target utilization of the total space on the storage zone is 95%, then we must actually set the Muskie limit to 96%.
+Note that even with this setting, we won't go over 95% of the total space on the server since the quota has already been subtracted from the total available space to the zone.

 ### Setting the Muskie Limit